-Customer Relationship Management is the system with which a company manages its communications with the past, current, and future customers.
-This needs synchronization across multiple platforms, such as technical support, marketing, sales, and customer service.
-This demands data be present in a way that is user-friendly and accessible.
-Data migration is possible only if data is organized in a structured manner and stored in a single place and common format.
+Customer Relationship Management is the system with which a company manages its communications with the past, current, & future customers.
+This needs synchronization across multiple platforms, such as technical support, marketing, sales, & customer service.
+This demands data be present in a way i.e., user-friendly & accessible.
+CRM Data Migration is possible only if data is organized in a structured manner & stored in a single place & common format.
 It requires the understanding of how the business model of the company has evolved over a period of time.
 This data is usually stored in Microsoft Excel or Database.

 CRM data Migration is the core CRM Implementation task before the system GoLive.
-Here are a standard CRM Implementation Process and various milestones involved in project progress
+Here are a standard CRM Implementation Process & various milestones involved in project progress.

 • Deployment and Configuration

 Below are the Steps to ensure seamless CRM data migration:

 1. Organize CRM data based on property and relations.